TobiasPSP/doneland_sources/Components/Microcontroller/Advice/Upload Sketch/README.md

 * Simplified Firmware Updates: With the bootloader in ROM, developers and users don't have to worry about maintaining or protecting the bootloader code when updating firmware.
 The update process can focus solely on the application code.

+## Arduino Bootloader in Flash
+The bootloader is stored in a designated section at the beginning of the flash memory of the microcontroller.
+For instance, on an ATmega328P (used in the Arduino Uno), the bootloader typically occupies the upper 2 KB of the 32 KB flash memory.

+### Bootloader Size and Location

+Arduino Uno (ATmega328P): The bootloader is stored in the upper 2 KB of the flash memory, leaving 30 KB available for user applications.
+Other Arduino Models: Different models might have different sizes for the bootloader and available flash memory for user applications.
+The exact size and location depend on the specific microcontroller and the bootloader used.
+Firmware Upload:

+When you upload new firmware via the Arduino IDE, the bootloader facilitates the communication between the IDE and the microcontroller over the serial interface.
+The bootloader is responsible for writing the new firmware to the appropriate sections of the flash memory.
+Protection and Update Mechanism
+Protected Area: The bootloader section of the flash memory is protected during normal operation.
+This means that user programs cannot overwrite the bootloader code.
+However, it can be updated using special programming tools or processes.

+### Bootloader Update

+* In-System Programming (ISP): The bootloader can be updated or replaced using an ISP programmer.
+This is often done when initially setting up a new microcontroller or if you need to restore or replace a corrupted bootloader.
+* Over-The-Air (OTA) Updates: Some advanced Arduino setups, especially those with network capabilities, can perform bootloader updates via OTA mechanisms, but this is less common for typical Arduino projects.

+### Boot Process
+Power-On or Reset: When the Arduino is powered on or reset, it starts executing the code from the bootloader section of the flash memory.

+The bootloader checks if there is an attempt to upload new firmware (usually by monitoring the serial interface for specific signals).
+If new firmware is detected, the bootloader enters a mode to receive and write the new firmware.
+If no new firmware is detected within a short timeout period (usually a few seconds), the bootloader jumps to the user application code starting at a predefined memory address in the flash.
+Comparison to ESP32

+### Location
+Arduino bootloaders are stored in flash memory, while ESP32 bootloaders are stored in ROM.
+* Update Capability: Arduino bootloaders can be updated or replaced, whereas ESP32 bootloaders in ROM cannot be modified.
+* Brick Prevention: While Arduino bootloaders are protected during normal operation, they can be overwritten with the proper tools.
+ESP32 bootloaders are inherently protected because they reside in ROM.

+### Conclusion
+Arduino boards store their bootloader in a protected section of the microcontroller’s flash memory, allowing for flexible firmware updates and bootloader management.
+This approach contrasts with the ESP32’s ROM-based bootloader, providing different advantages and considerations in terms of update capability and protection.

 > Tags: USB, UART, TTL, Connect, Port, COM